request an appointment online.

 - Partial (wedge) gastrectomy: The cancerous part of the stomach is locally removed.
 This method is typically used to treat stomach cancers with low likelihood of lymph node spread.

-- Subtotal (distal) gastrectomy: The cancerous part of the stomach, nearby lymph nodes and parts of other organs near the tumor are surgically removed.
+- Subtotal (distal) gastrectomy: The cancerous part of the stomach, nearby lymph nodes and a margin of healthy tissue is removed.
+In some cases, parts of the esophagus or small intestine that are near the tumor may also be removed.

 - Total gastrectomy: The entire stomach, nearby lymph nodes and sometimes the spleen, parts of the esophagus, intestines, pancreas and other organs where the cancer has spread, are removed.
 The esophagus is reconnected to the small intestine allowing patients to continue to eat and swallow.